Receiving Stolen Property Charge in New York Should Not Be Easily Dismissed

 Finding an Attorney

-If you are contacted by a law officer about possessing stolen property, your first call, before you make a statement, needs to be to Bukh and Associates.
+If you are contacted by a law officer about possessing stolen property, your first call, before you make a statement, needs to be to Bukh Law Firm.
 An experienced attorney will be able to meet with you to discuss the charges and begin a defense.
-Being proactive in contacting Bukh and Associates can mean the difference between incarceration and walking free.
+Being proactive in contacting Bukh Law Firm can mean the difference between incarceration and walking free.

 It doesn’t matter if you are an accountant, teacher or employed as something else, spending just one minute on Rikers Island is one minute too long.